The Holocaust History Project

 The Holocaust History Project (THHP) is an inactive non-profit corporation based in San Antonio, Texas.
 Its archived website offers a comprehensive selection of documents, recordings, photographs, and essays regarding the Holocaust, Holocaust denial, and antisemitism.
 The project became known for its refutations of the Leuchter report and the Rudolf report.
-It has since assisted in the defense in the case of Irving v.
+Since then, it has assisted the defense in the case of Irving v.
 Lipstadt.
-As of 2016 THHP website is no longer available online although its entire content is accessible via several hundred captures in the Internet Archives.
+As of 2016, THHP website is no longer available online but all of its contents are accessible via several hundred captures in the Internet Archive.
 However starting April 2016 the French NGO and project phdn.org has put back online an almost complete copy of the original THHP website.

-THHP defines itself an organization of "concerned individuals working together to educate and inform about the Holocaust."
-Some of the members remain anonymous.
+The THHP defines itself as an organization of "concerned individuals working together to educate and inform people about the Holocaust."
+Some of its members remain anonymous.
 The founding director was Harry W. Mazal, OBE, who died in 2011.

-Among the material presented, there are essays about scientific and legal analyses, events and people, expert witness testimony, original Nazi documents, transcripts of many of the Nuremberg trials, and the complete texts of two influential works, Jean-Claude Pressac's Auschwitz: Technique and Operation of the Gas Chambers and Robert Jay Lifton's The Nazi Doctors.
+Among the material which is presented, there are essays about scientific and legal analyses, events and people, expert witness testimony, original Nazi documents, transcripts of many of the Nuremberg trials, and the complete texts of two influential works, Jean-Claude Pressac's Auschwitz: Technique and Operation of the Gas Chambers and Robert Jay Lifton's The Nazi Doctors.
 There are also extensive sections on the Auschwitz and Operation Reinhard extermination camps.